coodoo-io/coodoo-jpa-essentials/README.md

 ## Background

-Every JPA entity needs an ID and most of the times it is an auto increment number.
+Every JPA entity needs an identifier and most of the time it is an auto increment number.
 Also in many cases you want to have the basic revision information stored for every entry.
 Instead of always writing the same stuff you could just take this fields and functionality from abstract super classes.
 Enough said.